espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 First, you need to enable Web Bluetooth support:

 * Type `chrome://flags` in the address bar
-* Search for `Web Bluetooth` and click `Enable`
+* You need to enable `Experimental Web Platform Features` (`chrome://flags/#enable-experimental-web-platform-features`) in Chrome 56 or later, or `Web Bluetooth` (`chrome://flags/#enable-web-bluetooth`) in Chrome 55 or earlier.
+For Chrome 56 and later on MacOS and Chromebook, there is no option available and Web Bluetooth is enabled by default.
 * Restart your browser

 Now:

 * Go to the [Puck.js site](https://puck-js.com/go) and click the Web IDE option.
 * Click the orange icon in the Top Left
-* You should be shown a list of devices - click on Puck.js
+* You should be shown a list of devices - click on `Puck.js ABCD` (where `ABCD` is the last 4 digits of your Puck's address)
-* Wait a few seconds - you should be connected!
+* Wait a few seconds - you should now be connected!

 ### With an application